Interesting facts about e-mail archiving

 Some myths persist when it takes a look at the variety of e-mail archiving policies.
 Enlightenment is essential here in order to avoid mistakes and to prevent long-term misunderstandings.

-1) The e-mail server is sufficient for archiving e-mails.
+The e-mail server is sufficient to archive e-mail

 This assumption is wrong.
 The server does not store permanently, does not provide any forgery security and does not protect against tampering.